 City Fresh is always in need of volunteers!
 Feeding our communities and keeping them informed about the vital difference between a kohlrabi and a turnip depends on it!
 We’re looking for new folks to join our team of Food Justice Warriors to help distribute shares at our Fresh Stops each week.
 Whether you’re able to donate an hour or become a regular cheerleader for food justice for an entire season and whether your talent is counting out ziggurats of onions or taking photos of mutant veggies for social media, we’d love to have you!
 Just send us a quick note and we’ll get you set up.
-See what our volunteers have to say about us:

 “I really believe in what City Fresh is doing.
 Everyone should have access to fresh, locally grown vegetables – regardless of the balance in their bank accounts.
 City Fresh ensures that Clevelanders have that access.”– Melissa Bilancini